ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 ![med1](https://github.com/user-attachments/assets/1478937b-a23f-4842-8a6f-f99d2856b973)

-Let me start with an acronym iid, widely used in the world of statistics.

-**iid** is **independent & identically distributed**, which implies a collection of random variables where each variable has a probability distribution same as others in the collection and all of them are mutually independent.
+There are two schools of thought or approaches in statistical tests.
+One is frequentist, another is Bayesian.

+The frequentist approach is how often an outcome happens over repeated runs of the experiment/test.
+It’s an objective view of whether an experiment is repeatable.

+The Bayesian approach is a subjective view of the same.
+[Bayesian](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/3dab2be104f4905452c182d3e1d53218b277e8ad/_posts/assets/Springer%20Nature_2020.pdf) takes into account how much faith we have in our results.
+It includes prior knowledge about the data and personal beliefs about the results (likelihood).
+We start with a belief (prior) and we strengthen/weaken the prior with each evidence/datapoint that is, we update the belief to a degree.
+The updated belief is posterior probability.

+---

-The **law of large numbers** states that when this collection is a large sample, the sample mean converges to the true mean if it exists.
-The law applies to the average obtained from a large number of repeated trials and claims that this average converges to the expected (or mean) value.
+The **law of large numbers** states that when a collection of random variables is a large sample, the sample mean converges to the true mean if it exists.
+The law applies to the mean obtained from a large number of repeated trials and claims that this value converges to the expected value.

 ---